NgiapPuoyKoh/ai-chat-annotator/TESTING.md

 - After a user or moderator log out any active chat session cannot be resumed in subsequent login.
 This is a known limitation for the initial release of the application.
 - Registration of user account is only for role type user.
 - To create accounts as moderator, admin, and annotator register as you would as a user.
 Provide me with the username and the role type and I will have to update it directly using MongoDB data explorer
+- There are several known issues, these have been listed in the [Known Issues](#known-issues) section of this document.
+They will be addressed in a future release.

 ## General Scenario